Pierre Mailloux: Controversies

-He was indefinitely barred from the Collège des médecins in January 2007 for prescribing abusive doses of neuroleptics to two of his patients and because of his earlier radio and TV claims and comments.
+Mailloux was indefinitely barred from the Collège des médecins in January 2007 for prescribing abusive doses of neuroleptics to two of his patients and because of his earlier radio and TV claims and comments.
 The Collège determined that Mailloux posed a threat to the medical profession.
 However, the CKRS radio station and a viewer circulated a petition for the Collège to reinstate Mailloux until his hearing in front of the discipline committee.
-He has since been reinstated and has resumed his practice.
+He was later reinstated and resumed his practice.

 On March 20, 2007, a Journal de Montréal news article reported that in an interview with Télé-Québec's host Richard Martineau, Mailloux said that women manage stress more poorly than men, that they are also less able to make decisions under pressure.
 However, he also said that women are better than men in other medical fields.
 He also said he would never work for a woman.
 He also made rude gestures and obscene language towards the host.
 Télé-Québec did not air the interview and never released any footage from that single 8-hour-long session at Mailloux's farm.

 In September 2007, during an interview on a Rouyn-Noranda radio station, Mailloux made controversial comments about the mayor of Saguenay, Jean Tremblay, after he read a memoir at the Bouchard-Taylor Commission on the reasonable accommodation.
-In the memoir, Tremblay was in favor of maintaining Catholic traditions like the traditional prayer before each city council meeting and keeping the cross in Saguenay's city hall.
+In the memoir, Tremblay was in favour of maintaining Roman Catholic traditions like the traditional prayer before each city council meeting and keeping the cross in Saguenay's city hall.
 Mailloux also criticized the people of the city, saying its citizens lacked judgement by voting for Tremblay, also explaining the high unemployment rate in the Saguenay-Lac-Saint-Jean region.